-Because this One Pot Jambalaya with Shrimp and Andouille Sausage comes together in 45 minutes or so and tastes fresh and delicious, you will spend less time cleaning up and more time relaxing or doing all the others things busy moms need to do.
+Because this One Pot Spicy Jambalaya recipe comes together in 45 minutes or so and tastes fresh and delicious, you will spend less time cleaning up and more time relaxing or doing all the others things busy moms need to do.
 Here is the answer to the “Now what?” to make for dinner?
 Don’t be caught in a Dutch Oven tonight.
 Pass on the take out!